agilday/capstone/PetProSchedulerServiceLambda/src/main/resources/designdoc.md

 [PetPro Scheduler] is an application designed to assist a busy pet groomer in keeping his days organized and flowing well.

-This design document describes PetPro Scheduler, which will allow the user to create and manage appointments, keep client profiles, and maintain a menu of services.
+This design document describes PetPro Scheduler, which will allow the user to create and manage appointments, keep client and groomer profiles, and maintain a menu of services.

 ## 2. Top Questions to Resolve in Review